 - Adjustable AREF;

 - The voltage regulator on board with power LED;

 PCB overlay for quick pin finding:

 Working with graphical LCD is really simple.
-Just find suitable KS0108 library and you can output information with few commands.
-If you work with WinAVR tool-set, I recommend to download KS0108 Library which was written by Fabian Maximilian Thiele some time ago.
+Just find a suitable KS0108 library and you can output information with few commands.
+If you work with the WinAVR tool-set, I recommend downloading KS0108 Library which was written by Fabian Maximilian Thiele some time ago.
 As his site link is dead you can download it from here.

-It is easy to add new characters in this library.
-Just download GLCDFontCreator2 and with this java program you can fetch fonts from you windows system and automatically convert them to character arrays and save them in .h format ready to include to project.
+It is easy to add new characters to this library.
+Just download GLCDFontCreator2, and with this java program, you can fetch fonts from your windows system and automatically convert them to character arrays and save them in .h format ready to include in to project.

-Download Eagle schematic, PCB and sample WinAVR project.
+Download Eagle schematic, PCB and sample avrgcc project.